ravisankaradepu/EthicalAI/README.md

 # Awesome Ethical AI
-A list of awesome papers and cool resources on Ethical AI in general!
-This is a work in progress list, we keep adding list of papers in general and other subfields of Ethical AI.
+A list of awesome papers and cool resources on Ethical AI in general (A.K.A Bias in ML, Fairness in ML) This is a work in progress list, we keep adding list of papers in general and other subfields of Ethical AI.

 # Table of Contents